2021-2022 Parent Handbook

 |Age of Youngest Child in Group||Maximum Number of Children Supervised by One Caregiver||Maximum Number of Children in One Group|

-- All AYS staff members pass through an exhaustive screening process, including a comprehensive criminal history check, checks against the national sex offender list, and drug screening.
-In addition, staff participate in New Employee Orientation, receive Child Abuse Prevention training, Safety and Risk Management training, CPR/First Aid, and other ongoing trainings to ensure that they are qualified to work with children.
+- All AYS staff members pass through an extensive screening process, including a comprehensive criminal history check, checks against the national sex offender list, a drug screen, and a negative TB test.
+In addition, staff participate in New Employee Orientation, receive Child Abuse Prevention training, Safety and Risk Management training, CPR/First Aid, and other ongoing trainings in crucial areas to ensure that they are qualified to work with children.

 - AYS will not provide services in areas that are being remodeled and/or repaired.
 The schools that AYS partners with are responsible for maintaining all interior and exterior surfaces; however, AYS staff will conduct routine and regular inspections of relevant indoor and outdoor spaces to ensure AYS is not exposing any child to an identifiable safety hazard or other unsafe conditions.
 These inspections include, but are not limited to, visual inspections of the relevant spaces.